mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 17 December 2025

-- The average temperature today is 10.89˚C,
+- The average temperature today is 10.91˚C,
 - With highs of 11.66˚C and lows of 9.91˚C,
-- It may feel like 10.31˚C with light rain
+- It may feel like 10.43˚C with moderate rain
-- The wind speed is 6.26m/s and visibility is 7534m
+- The wind speed is 8.94m/s and visibility is 10000m
-- The pressure is 1005hPa and humidity is 87%
+- The pressure is 1005hPa and humidity is 91%
 - The sun will rise at 08:11 and set at 15:57

 <!-- weather_marker ends -->